 An easy 3-ingredient crock pot applesauce with no added sugar.
 This easy slow cooker recipe is perfect for fall!

-Crock pot applesauce with no sugar
+Healthy applesauce with no sugar

 Here's another easy slow cooker recipe for fall.
 The apples and cinnamon cook all day, filling the house with the aroma of apple pie.
 It's a warm and cozy treat for crisp autumn days.
 And homemade applesauce taste so much better than store bought!

 Making it in the slow cooker makes this recipe super simple.
-Just add three ingredients to the crock pot—all of them paleo, vegan, and Whole30-compliant—and let it cook low and slow until you have a perfectly sweet cinnamon applesauce.
-This homemade applesauce recipe is so good—and so much easier than baking an apple pie. 🙂
+Just add three ingredients to the crock pot---all of them paleo, vegan, and Whole30-compliant---and let it cook low and slow until you have a perfectly sweet cinnamon applesauce.
+This homemade applesauce recipe is so good---and so much easier than baking an apple pie. 🙂

 The key to this healthy crock pot applesauce recipe is picking apples that are sweet enough that you don't need to add any sugar.
 My local farm market had several varieties of apples to choose from.
-For this batch, I used an early variety called Paula Red, but you can use any sweet apple recommended for sauce.
+For this batch, I used an early variety called Paula Red, but you can use any sweet apple recommended for applesauce.

-How to make crockpot applesauce
+How to make applesauce in a slow cooker

 Peeling the apples is the hardest part, and you could probably even skip that and just slice the apples if you wanted to (but in that case I would be sure to use the food processor to puree it after cooking).

 Store the applesauce in individual mason jars for easy serving.
 It will keep a few days in the fridge or you can freeze it for longer storage.

-More easy slow cooker recipes
+More easy apple recipes